 Paneer kathi roll recipe or paneer frankie is a popular Indian street food everyone loves.
 One of the lesser-known paneer recipes, these paneer rolls are delicious, healthy, and made of entirely home-made, natural ingredients.

 Who doesn’t love paneer?
-And when you add some fresh veggies, whole wheat rotis (Indian flour tortillas!) and a flavorful chutney to spicy masala flavored paneer, the result is an amazing paneer kathi roll FULL of flavors.
+And when you add these spicy, flavored paneer cubes as filling on whole wheat rotis (Indian flour tortillas!) with fresh crunchy veggies and a flavorful mango chutney, the result is an amazing paneer kathi roll full of flavors.
 So HEALTHY, so TASTY!

 These paneer kathi rolls are usually eaten as a snack, but they can be enjoyed as brunch or Indian vegetarian dinner.
 You can even pack these rolls for lunch since they don’t get soggy like most other wraps.
 I make them whenever I get to see fresh green mangoes at the market.
 To me, the paneer rolls and mango chutney are inseparable!

 this recipe for Kathi roll with paneer is unique